hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## What is easy to do in this language?
 Why is it easy?

 It's easy to draw patterns made of repeated simple shapes, such as fractals.
-Context Free have easy syntax for modularization as well as manipulating a defined shape through various transformation.
+Context Free have easy syntax for modularization and a simple model for manipulating a defined shape through various transformation.

 ## What is hard to do in this language?
 Why is it hard?

 Drawing a complex shape that cannot be broken down into repeatable pieces is difficult.
-Shapes such as a stick figure or a word require many components that cannot be easily reused, so the program have to configure each one separately.
+Shapes such as a stick figure or a word require many components that cannot be easily reused, so the programmer has to configure each one separately.

 ## How did you learn how to program in this language?